jrnl-org/jrnl/docs/privacy-and-security.md

 session.
 Close the command prompt or press `Alt`+`F7` to clear your history after journaling.

+## Files in transit from editor to jrnl

+When creating or editing an entry, `jrnl` uses a unencrypted temporary file on disk in order to give your editor access to your journal.
+After you close your editor, `jrnl` then deletes this temporary file.

+So, if you have saved a journal entry but haven't closed your editor yet, the unencrypted temporary remains on your disk.
+If your computer were to shut off during this time, or the `jrnl` process were killed unexpectedly, then the unencrypted temporary file will remain on your disk.
+You can mitigate this issue by only saving with your editor right before closing it.
+You can also manually delete these files from your temporary folder.
+By default, they are named `jrnl*.jrnl` but if you use a [template](reference-config-file.md#template), they will have the same extension as the template.

 ## Editor history

 Some editors keep usage history stored on disk for future use.
 This can be a